hybridsjs/hybrids/docs/misc/typescript.md

 # TypeScript

+The library supports [TypeScript](https://www.typescriptlang.org/) by the definitions in `types/index.d.ts` file.
+The project is prepared to work without additional configuration.
+You can import types from the package besides other functions.

+The web component definition should combine two parts:

+1. An `interface`, which extends `HTMLElement`
-The library supports [TypeScript](https://www.typescriptlang.org/) out of the box by the types from `types/index.d.ts` file.
-The web component definition should contain an interface extending `HTMLElement` and a map of descriptors using `Hybrids<E>` type (where generic type `E` is the defined interface).
+2. A map of descriptors of the `Hybrids<E>` type (where generic type `E` is the defined interface)

-A counter component from the Getting Started section can be written in TS with the following code:
+A counter component example can be written in TS with the following code:

 ```typescript
 // simple-counter.ts